Gifty5522/GiftyChhabraTestingTask/README.md

 ## Tasks

-[ ] - Task 1 : Set here things that you want to do in priority
+[ ] - Task 1 : Click on Agree to All button ( which is a shadow root element) - top priotity as of now,.
+Please help me on this. meanwhile i try to cover the next element for filter button.
 [ ] - Task 2 :
 [ ] - Task 3 :